christian-westbrook/anansi/README.md

 ## Create

 Blog posts are defined in an XML format and stored in the `/public/blogs/` directory.
-To add a new blog post to the system, create a new blog file using the following XML format and place it in the `/public/blogs/` directory.
+To add a new blog post to your system, create a new blog file using the following XML format and place it in the `/public/blogs/` directory.
 The blog engine will detect and render all blog files stored in this directory.

 To quickly get started with creating blogs, you can use the file `/public/blogs/demo.xml` as an example.

-To preview what your blog feed will look like deployed, open a terminal or command prompt and navigate to the `/public/` directory.
+To preview what your blog feed will look like once it's deployed, open a terminal or command prompt session and navigate to the `/public/` directory.
 If you have PHP installed, you can start a local server that will host your copy of the Anansi platform by using a command like `php -S localhost:8000` from inside the `/public/` directory.
 You can then navigate to the preview using a web browser, which in this example would be located at `http://localhost:8000`

 The following block defines the minimum requirements for a single blog post.